keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/xAw4r7T.png" height="80%" width="80%" alt="Network Security Group"/>
 </p>
 <p>
-Now, you will open your Linux VM's Network Security Group and disable incoming/inbound ICMP traffic.
-In Microsoft Azure, click on virtual machines and then double-click on your Linux VM.
+While the perpetual ping is going, you will open your Linux VM's Network Security Group and disable incoming/inbound ICMP traffic.
+Back in Microsoft Azure on your personal desktop, click on virtual machines and then double-click on your Linux VM.
 </p>
 <br />